-Some of the largest landholders around are businesses, schools and churches whose properties offer a tremendous opportunity to impact water quality and wildlife in the region.
-Through Conservation@Work we educate business owners and organizational leaders on the benefits of native plants, ways to conserve the rainwater that falls on their land, proper management of invasive species, and how to reduce chemical use and watering.
+Some of the largest landholders around are businesses, schools, and churches whose properties offer a tremendous opportunity to impact water quality and wildlife in the region.
+Through Conservation@Work we educate business owners and leaders on the benefits of native plants, ways to conserve rainwater, proper management of invasive species, and how to reduce chemical use and watering.

-These practices not only help preserve and restore our natural environment, but they can drastically reduce maintenance costs while providing shelter for beneficial wildlife and beautiful outdoor spaces to enhance employee and customer satisfaction.
-Those who employ these principles can earn Conservation@Work certification, receive a sign recognizing their efforts and one-on-one advice about ways to make an even more positive environmental impact on their property.
+These practices help preserve and restore our natural environment, and drastically reduce maintenance costs.
+They also provide shelter for beneficial wildlife and beautiful outdoor spaces while enhancing employee and customer satisfaction.
+Those who employ these principles can earn Conservation@Work certification, receive a sign recognizing their efforts, and get one-on-one advice about ways to make an even more positive environmental impact on their property.
 There is a one-time fee of $300 for certification, which includes a one-year membership to The Conservation Foundation.

 Our Landscapes Can Do More

 When we convert turf to native flowers and trees, we can reduce maintenance costs, manage stormwater, support wildlife, and create beautiful outdoor spaces all at the same time.
 In this video, Bill Bedrossian from Bedrock Earthscapes explains how we can reclaim turfgrass monocultures with native plants:

 The Conservation Foundation’s Pollinator Meadow Mix is the perfect alternative to traditional turf grass.
 Bursting with colorful native plants, but specifically designed to keep a low profile, this new product will bring beauty and function back to school, church, and corporate campuses as well as roadsides and parks across northeastern Illinois.
 It also helps businesses, organizations, and municipalities reduce their maintenance costs and fossil fuel consumption.
 What’s not to love?